japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 `createAndDecompressColumn` takes the number of rows in the input `CachedBatch`.

-`createAndDecompressColumn` requests link:spark-sql-OffHeapColumnVector.adoc#allocateColumns[OffHeapColumnVector] or link:spark-sql-OnHeapColumnVector.adoc#allocateColumns[OnHeapColumnVector] to allocate column vectors (with the number of rows and <<columnarBatchSchema, columnarBatchSchema>>) per the link:spark-sql-properties.adoc#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration flag, i.e. `true` or `false`, respectively.
+`createAndDecompressColumn` requests spark-sql-OffHeapColumnVector.md#allocateColumns[OffHeapColumnVector] or spark-sql-OnHeapColumnVector.md#allocateColumns[OnHeapColumnVector] to allocate column vectors (with the number of rows and <<columnarBatchSchema, columnarBatchSchema>>) per the spark-sql-properties.md#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration flag, i.e. `true` or `false`, respectively.

-NOTE: link:spark-sql-properties.adoc#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration flag is disabled by default which means that link:spark-sql-OnHeapColumnVector.adoc[OnHeapColumnVector] is used.
+NOTE: spark-sql-properties.md#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration flag is disabled by default which means that spark-sql-OnHeapColumnVector.md[OnHeapColumnVector] is used.

-`createAndDecompressColumn` creates a link:spark-sql-ColumnarBatch.adoc#creating-instance[ColumnarBatch] for the allocated column vectors (as an array of `ColumnVector`).
+`createAndDecompressColumn` creates a spark-sql-ColumnarBatch.md#creating-instance[ColumnarBatch] for the allocated column vectors (as an array of `ColumnVector`).

-`createAndDecompressColumn` link:spark-sql-ColumnarBatch.adoc#numRows[sets the number of rows in the columnar batch].
+`createAndDecompressColumn` spark-sql-ColumnarBatch.md#numRows[sets the number of rows in the columnar batch].

 For every <<attributes, Attribute>> `createAndDecompressColumn` requests `ColumnAccessor` to `decompress` the column.